 The Department has been working continuously on keeping its BS program in such a rapidly developing area as Computer Science up to date.
 Thus some changes, which are also important for ABET accreditation, were made recently.

-Students entered in 2016 have to follow the following curriculum:
+Students entered in 2016 must complete the following: